AdamPastar/BoomboxMusicMaker/README.md

 5. [Download and install Unity 2019.4.40](https://unity.com/releases/editor/archive#download-archive-2019)

 ## How to create mod in the constructor?
 1. Check out the variables in the folder "vars"!
-Example: IF you want the music to play endlessly, just open "Is_Loop.txt" and change "false" to "true".
+Example: If you want the music to play endlessly, just open "Is_Loop.txt" and change "false" to "true"